 Where to Eat in North Myrtle Beach

 We cooked several meals at home on this trip.
 (And it was actually nice to split crockpot meals and casual dinners versus getting everyone dressed and fighting the crowds for dinner each night!)
-We did have a chance to check out a few great local restaurants, though.
+We did have a chance to check out a few great local North Myrtle Beach restaurants, however, and I’d recommend them all.

 Blueberry’s Grill in Barefoot Landing

-Blueberry’s has a few locations throughout the Myrtle Beach area, and we ate at the one in Barefoot Landing.
-The menu is huge, with every kind of breakfast option for those in your list.
-They didn’t offer a separate kids menu, but my son had the signature grilled blueberry muffin which he loved.
-I opted for a healthier breakfast option, and the kale and avocado omelet with a side of fruit was exactly what I was looking for.
+Blueberry’s has a few locations throughout the Myrtle Beach area, and we ate at the Blueberry’s Grill in Barefoot Landing.
+If you’re looking for some of the best breakfast in North Myrtle Beach it should definitely be on your list.
+The menu is huge, with every kind of breakfast option you can imagine.
+They don’t offer a separate kids menu, but my son had the signature grilled blueberry muffin which he loved.
+I opted for a healthier breakfast option, and the kale and avocado omelet with a side of fruit was exactly what I was craving.

 - Location: 4856 Highway 17 South, North Myrtle Beach, SC 29582